devlucassantos/vnc-summarizer/README.md

 🌍 *[English](README.md) ∙ [Português](README_pt.md)*

-`vnc-summarizer` is the service responsible for the software that summarizes the propositions displayed on the [Você na Câmara (VNC)](#você-na-câmara-vnc) platform.
+`vnc-summarizer` is the service responsible for the software that extracts the data and summarizes the proposals made available on the [Você na Câmara (VNC)](#você-na-câmara-vnc) platform.
 In this repository you will find the source code for the main VNC software and also the container responsible for running this code, so you can easily run the project.

 ## How to run